LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/exercises.rst

 Exercises: Controllers and Routing
 ==================================

 ..
-TODO: check on starter repo name from book content. holding spot for now: https://github.com/CarlyLanglois/HelloASPDotNET
+TODO: check on starter repo name from book content. holding spot name for now: HelloASPDotNET

 While reading the chapter, you created a basic Hello, World application using ASP.NET called ``HelloASPDotNET``.
 Open that project up in Visual Studio, and get ready to add some